AY2324S1-CS2113-T18-1/tp/docs/UserGuide.md

 {Give detailed description of each feature}

+### Minimax algorithm

+The minimax algorithm is used to determine the best move for the CPU to make.
+The algorithm works by recursively populating the scores of the child nodes and returning the best move for the CPU to make.

+The child nodes are populated by alternatingly minimising opponent scores and maximising CPU scores.
+The algorithm is implemented in the `Minimax` class.

+These child nodes then populate the scores of their child nodes and so on until the algorithm reaches the maximum depth.
+The maximum depth is set to 3 by default and is a proxy for difficulty.

 ### Adding a todo: `todo`
 Adds a new item to the list of todo items.